uwsbel/OptixCSP/README.md

 # OptixCSP

-**OptixCSP** is a library that utilizes NVIDIA OptiX for ray tracing encountered in Concentrated Solar Power applications.
+**OptixCSP** is a modern GPU-accelerated ray tracing middle-ware library for modeling and simulating optical systems encountered in enginnering applications, such as **Concentrated Solar Power (CSP)**.
+It is built on top of the [NVIDIA OptiX](https://developer.nvidia.com/optix) GPU ray tracing framework and is designed to be integrated into CSP simulation workflows, such as [SolTrace](https://github.com/NREL/SolTrace), to significantly accelerate ray tracing tasks.

+OptixCSP focuses on **accuracy, performance, and extensibility** for users and developers to:

+* Rapidly simulate optical behavior in CSP systems: heliostats, receivers, sun modeling, optical properties, etc.
+* Leverage GPU acceleration for complex scenes, large-scale simulations and dynamic updates such as an annual simulation.
+* Integrate OptixCSP into existing CSP software as a high-performance backend.
+* Build standalone ray tracing applications using OptixCSP core.

 ---

 ## Prerequisites

-Before building `optixSoltraceDemos`, ensure you have the following:
+Before building `OptixCSP`, ensure you have the following:

 1. **NVIDIA GPU and Drivers**
-   - An NVIDIA GPU.
+   - An NVIDIA GPU and a compatible NVIDIA driver.
-   - Minimum CUDA Toolkit version: 11.0.
+   - Minimum CUDA Toolkit version: 12.0.
-   - NVIDIA drivers compatible with your GPU and CUDA version.

 2. **NVIDIA OptiX SDK**
    - Download the NVIDIA OptiX SDK from [NVIDIA's website](https://developer.nvidia.com/designworks/optix/download).